ArmaanSethi/chess-fm/chess_fm_roadmap.md

 ### Design Decision: Special Tokens
 We will add chess pieces (`<|R|>`, `<|n|>`, etc.) as special tokens to guarantee deterministic 1-to-1 tokenization.

+### "Regurgitation" Strategy
+Inspired by [Dynomight](https://dynomight.substack.com/p/more-chess), we will force the model to **output the full PGN history** before generating a move.
+This grounds the model in the game state.

 ### Implementation Plan
 1.  **Audit**: Run `audit_tokenizer.py` to confirm variance in base tokenizer.